-John Barclay Elementary school will provide high quality curriculum and instruction in a supportive and effective learning environment that will promote success for every student and:
+Titus Elementary school will provide high quality curriculum and instruction in a supportive and effective learning environment that will promote success for every student and:

-- will treat each child with dignity and respect. - believes that every child can be successful. - Acknowledges that parents are vital to the success of this school and its students. - will provide the highest quality educational program using appropriate instructional materials, strategies, and techniques.(and technology) - will assure every student access to quality learning experiences appropriate for their development. (district supplied one to one devices) - will communicate clear expectations for performance to both students and parents. - ✤ will communicate student progress.
+- 1. will treat each child with dignity and respect. - 2. believes that every child can be successful. - acknowledges that parents are vital to the success of this school and its students. - 4. will provide the highest quality educational program using appropriate instructional materials, strategies, and techniques. - will assure every student has access to quality learning experiences appropriate for their development (district supplied one to one devices). - will communicate clear expectations for performance to both students and parents. - 7. will communicate student progress through trimester report cards and conferences two times per year.